 PCB Contamination and Electrochemical Etching

-Contamination can take many forms, all of which are bad news for your PCB.
+Contamination can take many forms, all of which are bad news for your PCB development.
 Incompatible chemistry or improper cleaning can leave films and residues on the surface of your board, between the laminates, or between copper layers internal to the PCB.
 This contamination can cause damage or degradation, but many people don’t realize it can also cause short circuits.

 When metallic or conductive salts are present in the layers of PCB, electrochemical etching can cause them to form filaments that are officially called Conductive Anodic Filamentation.
 These filaments cause shorts through the non-conductive materials of multilayer boards.
-Copper dendrites are more common on the surface of a PCB; they are also formed by electrochemical etching, and are more likely when the surface of your board is contaminated, especially by acids or ionic solutions.
+Copper dendrites are more on the surface of a Printed Board; they are also formed by electrochemical etching, and are more likely when the surface of your board is contaminated, especially by acids or ionic solutions.
 Contamination shorts can also happen with stripped wires going into connectors.
 My class speculated that the electrical fire was caused by dirty wiring.